Cyfrin/foundry-full-course-cu/README.md

 <details>
 <summary>
-<a href="#section-13-foundry-merkle-airdrop-and-signatures">Section 13: Foundry Merkle Airdrop and Signatures</a>
+<a href="#advanced-foundry-section-4-foundry-merkle-airdrop-and-signatures">Advanced Foundry Section 4: Foundry Merkle Airdrop and Signatures</a>
 </summary>
 <ol>
     <li><a href="#introduction-to-merkle-airdrops-and-code-walkthrough">Introduction to Merkle Airdrops and Code Walkthrough</a></li>